percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/incremental_backup.rst

   $ xtrabackup --prepare --apply-log-only --target-dir=/data/backups/base

-The output should end with some text such as the following:
+The output should end with text similar to the following:

 .. code-block:: text